jolevesq/geoview-api-geolocator/schemas/README.md

                         "type": "table",
                         "field": "description"
                     }
+				},
-                "tag": [ // Can contains many field values separated by ;
+                "tag": [ // Can contains many field values separated by comma ','.
                          // For optional parameter like "tag", the field value
-                        // can be left empty if no items can be use.
+                         // can be left empty if no value is found.
                     {
                         "field": "location",
                         "lookup": ""